 Theatre Learning Looks Like:

 Students should dress for movement and wear sneakers.
 Layers are recommended.
 Students must wear a face mask.
-Students should pack a lunch, 2 snacks, and a water bottle (no fridge or microwave available for student use).
-Because classes will spend a lot of time outdoors, sunscreen, sunglasses, bug repellant, and a hat are recommended.
+For classes under 4 hours, students should pack a water bottle and snack.
+For full-day classes, students should pack a lunch, 2 snacks, and a water bottle (no fridge or microwave available for student use).
 We find a backpack works best for keeping track of all personal belongings.

 Please send your student in comfortable clothing that allows for movement (nothing too restrictive or too baggy) and closed toe shoes.
 Flip-flops, dress shoes, or shoes without backs are discouraged for safety reasons.
 Students will be participating in rigorous physical activity, and working on messy art projects.
 Clothing may get dirty, stained, or torn.
 All art products we use are washable.
 SteppingStone is not responsible for damaged attire.

-To limit the amount of crossover between classes, we are unable to offer Before/Aftercare this summer.
+To limit the amount of crossover between classes, we are unable to offer Before/Aftercare this school year.

 We understand that some students thrive in an environment including students either younger or older than their peer group.
 However our age ranges are firm and we cannot make exceptions.

 SteppingStone typically casts students ages 14-18 in our Mainstage productions.
 Occasionally, we will cast students as young as 12.
 Casting is conducted through an audition process where not all students will be cast.
 We typically see between 50-100 auditionees and have space to cast approximately 20 students.
 We highly encourage students to continue auditioning if they are not immediately cast.
 Our auditions are designed to be non-intimidating and beginner-friendly.
 We welcome all skill & ability levels to try-out.
 To learn more about our auditions please see our Auditions page or check Minnesota Playlist.

 Too young to audition?
 Register for our classes and build the skills you need to be successful when your time comes!